digiarnie/digiarnie.github.io/_posts/2014-09-21-Setup-GitHub-Page-Using-Minimal-Mistakes-Theme.md

 git push origin master
 {% endhighlight %}

- * Start your Jekyll server:
+ * Start your Jekyll server where the `--watch` flag will watch for changes and regenerate automatically:

 {% highlight bash %}
-jekyll serve
+jekyll serve --watch
 {% endhighlight %}

 * Now you should be able to access your new Minimal Mistakes blog at: